grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Scenario

 A special option that models plausible events that an application could experience.
 To model high traffic, a scenario might have virtual users making concurrent requests over multiple script iterations.
+Configure scenario behavior with [executors](#executors)

 Read more: [Scenarios reference](/using-k6/scenarios)

-### Service-level agreement (SLA)
+### Service-level agreement

 An agreement between a service provider and another party, often a user of the service, promising that the availability of the service will meet a certain level during a certain period.

-### Service-level indicator (SLI)
+### Service-level indicator

+Or SLI.
 A metric that measures whether a service meets its [service-level objective](#service-level-objective).
-While doing performance monitoring this could, for instance, be the number of successful requests against the service during a specified period.
+In performance monitoring, and SLI could be the number of successful requests against the service during a specified period.

-### Service-level objective (SLO)
+### Service-level objective

+Or SLO.
 An actual target, either internal or part of the [service-level agreement](#service-level-agreement), for the availability of the service.
 This is often expressed as a percentage (99,2%, for instance).
 If the service meets or exceeds this target, it's within its "error budget"

 ### Smoke test

-A type of test used to verify that the system under test can handle a minimal amount of load without any issues.
-It’s commonly used as a first step, to ensure that everything works as intended under optimal conditions, before advancing to any of the other performance test types.
+A test that verifies whether the system under test can handle a minimal amount of load without any issues.
+Testers commonly use smoke tests to make sure that everything works as intended under optimal conditions.
+After the smoke test, they can advance to any of the other performance test types.

 Read more: [Smoke Testing](/test-types/smoke-testing)

 ### Soak test

-A type of test used to uncover performance and reliability issues stemming from a system being under pressure for an extended period.
+A test that tries to uncover performance and reliability issues stemming from a system being under pressure for an extended duration.

 Read more: [Soak Testing](/test-types/soak-testing)